tomvanbraeckel/yamcs.github.com/docs/studio/Command_Stack.md

 This opens a wizard dialog with the list of available commands.
 You can filter the list with the search box on top.

 Commands are identified by their fully qualified XTCE name.
 This name matches the hierarchical structure of the commands as defined in the mission database of the connected Yamcs instance.
-In future versions we may inlude a tree representation in addition to the current flat representation.
+In future versions we may include a tree representation in addition to the current flat representation.

-Commands can have varying levels of criticality (called *significance* in XTCE parlor).
+Commands can have varying levels of criticality (called *significance* in XTCE terminology).
 The icon in the leftmost column indicates the defined criticality for the command.

 <table class="inline">
     <tr>